Upgrade to Ultra Luxury Cruising

 In a growing trend, luxury cruise lines also tend to overnight in popular ports so travellers can get a real sense of the place and enjoy both daytime and night-time shore excursions.
 Azamara Club Cruises do this well with their AzAmazining Evenings program

-One of the most compelling things about the luxury cruise lines is the importance they place on developing special shore events for passengers.
+One of the most compelling things about the ultra luxury cruise lines is the importance they place on developing special shore events for passengers.

 One of our favourites….
 Unlike the mega ships, the onboard photographers are not trying to snap you every few minutes and then charge a fortune for the prints.
-In fact Luxury Lines tend not to have onboard photographers.
+In fact Ultra Luxury Lines tend not to have onboard photographers.
 A much more civilised experience.

 Getting to Know People

 On big ships, you may be dining at the same table with the same people every day.
 You may get to know them quite well!
 Big ships with freestyle dining and alternative restaurants, suffer the problem of often meeting people once and then never see them again.
-On a smaller Luxury Cruise Ships, you tend to be mix more easily, and more often.
-Many luxury cruisers make friendships that last long after the journey.
+On a smaller Ultra Luxury Cruise Ships, you tend to be mix more easily, and more often.
+Many cruisers make friendships that last long after the journey.

 So there you have it.
-Hopefully some helpful Tips to try and help you make the transition to your first Luxury Cruise.
+Hopefully some helpful Tips to try and help you make the transition to your first Ultra Luxury Cruise.
 Once you have tried it you will never look back!